williamngan/pts/demo/more/tfjs_posenet/README.md

 ### And more
 The `BodyPose` should be general enough to support drawing poses from other libraries.
 For example, you can probably run a PyTorch pose model in python, send the raw data through websockets (eg, with SocketIO), and visualize the pose in the browser.

-Note that this is a prototype demo for hacking.
-If you have suggestions, please file an issue or ping @williamngan on twitter.
+If you have suggestions for improvements, please file an issue or ping @williamngan on twitter.
+Thanks!

 ## Photo / Video credits
 - Photo used in "a" demo from CC licensed photo at pexels.com/photo/animal-canine-dog-grass-220968